microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workbookoperation-get.md

 ### Response

-#### Response "running"
+#### Response running

-The following is the response with the status of "running".
+The following is the response with the status of `running`.
 When you get this status, poll the request again until you don't get the same responses.

 <!-- {